karaMuha/go-movie/README.md

 However I can still recommend this literature to those with no prior experience with microservices.

 ## Todos
-- implement graceful shutdown in each service and make sure to inform kafka in case of service shutdown to prevent message loss
 - implement a solution for observability and tracing
 - visualize telemetric data
 - send feedback to author